securityfirst/tent-content/contents_fr/communications/phishing/beginner/what-is-phishing.md

-[Title]: # (What is Phishi
+[Title]: # (What is Phishing?)
-g?)
 [Order]: # (1)

-**What is Phishi
+**What is Phishing?**
-g?**
 =============

-Phishi
-g attacks try to trick people i to reveali g i formatio or dow loadi g malware that ca be used to spy o them or disrupt their work.
-(Lear more about [Malware] (umbrella://lesso
+Phishing attacks try to trick people into revealing information or downloading malware that can be used to spy on them or disrupt their work.
+(Learn more about [Malware] (umbrella://lesson/malware).)
+A phishing message pretends to be trustworthy in order to get you to perform an action like clicking on a link, opening an attachment, installing software, or entering your login credentials.
-/malware).)
-A phishi
-g message prete
-ds to be trustworthy i
- order to get you to perform a
- actio
- like clicki
-g o
- a li
-k, ope
-i
-g a
- attachme
-t, i
-stalli
-g software, or e
-teri
-g your logi
- crede
-tials.

-Phishi
-g messages ca
- be se
-t by email, SMS, social media or chat services, i cludi g Skype, Facebook Messe ger, Twitter, or WhatsApp.
+Phishing messages can be sent by email, SMS, social media or chat services, including Skype, Facebook Messenger, Twitter, or WhatsApp.

-Spear phishi
-g attacks use perso
-al i
-formatio
- about their target audie
-ce to make the message more co vi ci
-g.
-You are more likely to click o a bad li k if it looks like your boss se t it, or e ter your ba k details i to a form that appears to belo g to your ba k.
+Spear phishing attacks use personal information about their target audience to make the message more convincing.
+You are more likely to click on a bad link if it looks like your boss sent it, or enter your bank details into a form that appears to belong to your bank.

-The bad
-ews is that phishi
-g campaig
-s are cheap a
-d easy to ru
-.
-The good
-ews is that they are
-ot usually sophisticated.
-They rely o you to make simple, preve table mistakes.
-Lear to preve t them i this lesso
+The bad news is that phishing campaigns are cheap and easy to run.
+The good news is that they are not usually sophisticated.
+They rely on you to make simple, preventable mistakes.
+Learn to prevent them in this lesson.
-.